nrkno/sofie-chef/README.md

 # Sofie Chef

-This is a small Electron application which is used to display a number of web pages in fullscreen.
+This is a small Electron application, used to display one or more web pages in fullscreen-, borderless- or usual windows.

+# Installation

+Windows & Linux: Download and install the latest release from [Releases](https://github.com/nrkno/sofie-chef/releases).

 # Usage

-When the application first starts, a `config.json`-file is created in the same folder as the executable.
+When the application first starts, a `config.json`-file is created in the users home catalog (on windows, that's C:\Users\MY_USER\AppData\Roaming\sofie-chef\sofie-chef\config.json).

+To open the `config.json`-file, click `CTRL+Alt+SHIFT+C`.

 When the `config.json`-file is edited, the application applies the changes instantly.